Meta-Programming Page Content

 Again, this could be done by having a specific base-class that included a

-beginRender() method, but I think you'll see that the meta-programming approach is nearly as easy and much more flexible.
+beginRender() method, but the meta-programming approach is nearly as easy and much more flexible.

 In Tapestry, every component (and remember, pages are components) has meta data: an extra set of key/value pairs stored in the component's ComponentResources.